 Starting date: Negotiable after the closing date.
 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

-Closing date: In order to receive full consideration, applications and related documents should be received by May 15, 2020.
+Closing date: IFor full consideration, applications and related documents (e.g. application letter, resume, copy of your DVM certificate, names and email contact information for three references) should be received by March 10, 2021.
+The review of applications will begin immediately.
 The review of applications will begin immediately, however no hiring decision will be made until after that date, and consideration will continue until suitable candidates are identified for the position.

 Additional information about the position may be obtained from Dr. Laura Garrett (Search Chair) at [email protected].